 How to Calculate Net Income?

 Net income is calculated by deducting all taxes and other payments from the gross income.
-For instance, a company’s monthly gross income is $40,000, and the total monthly amount for taxes and other deductions is $12,000.
+Gross profit, which is the revenue a company makes after subtracting direct costs, is a crucial profitability metric.
+For instance, a company’s monthly gross income is $40,000, and the total monthly amount for LLC taxes, operating expenses, and employee-related deductions is $12,000.

 In this case, the business’s net income would be: